More Categories

 Q: What are the different ways in which owners can use Club Points?

 A: The Club Points system was designed to be very flexible and easy to use.
 Owners have the option to use their Club Points in the unit size, season and home resort purchased.
 Other options include reserving multiple less-than-one-week stays at any Club resort, booking differing size units, or reserving within a different season.
 Owners also have the ability to borrow points from following years at no charge or deposit points into the next year for a $69 fee.
-Exchanges into RCI, Interval International, or SFX are also always available.

 Q: How far in advance can HGVClub reservations be made?